Expungement/Restriction Attorney in Atlanta

 If you were arrested and the case was dismissed, your arrest information is most likely eligible to be restricted.
 On the other hand, only certain convictions can be restricted.
 Felony convictions cannot be restricted; however, if you entered your plea under the First Offender Act then you are eligible to have your case discharged, which will remove the information from your criminal history.
 Certain misdemeanor convictions are eligible for restriction, but only if you were under the age of 21 when you were convicted.
 Even if your case has already been restricted from your criminal history or if you were discharged as a First Offender, your court records may still be accessible through the Clerk’s office, Sheriff’s department and the internet.
 We can help restrict all of your case information so that it cannot be viewed by employers, neighbors and the general public.

 Even if your case is dismissed, your criminal arrest information is available to anyone who has an internet connection and knows where to look.
 If you truly want to protect your privacy and your future, you will need to get your arrest information restricted.

 Restriction is a multi-step process and the laws are constantly changing.
 At Ross & Pines, we have extensive knowledge and experience handling restriction matters.
-We will file the appropriate petitions to make sure that all of arrest and court records are restricted from public view.
+We will file the appropriate petitions to make sure that all of the arrest and court records are restricted from public view.
 We will also make sure that the Clerk and the Sheriff remove your arrest information from the internet.
 A restricted record can help you move forward with your life.

 If you are looking to expunge, restrict or seal a criminal record, do not hesitate to contact an Atlanta restriction attorney from Ross & Pines today to learn more!
 Call (888) 838-4858 to get started on your case.